smallbasic/smallbasic.github.io/_build/reference/1015-console-definekey.markdown

 > DEFINEKEY k, sub

-Binds a keystroke to a user defined function.
-To unbind the keystroke definition pass 0 as the `sub` argument.
+Binds a keycode `k` to a user defined sub routine `sub`.
+When the key is pressed, the coresponding sub routine will be called.
+To unbind the keycode definition pass `0` as the `sub` argument.

 Keycodes for PC keyboard